Being more inclusive and engaging with Aboriginal communities in the workplace: Where to start?

 Whilst reading these points keep in mind that at any time, simply asking your Indigenous colleagues what support looks like to them and how they would like you to get involved can go a long way.
 It’s also important to always be aware, that every Indigenous community and culture is different, so it is always better to have a conversation rather than assume.

-1. Actively Listen & Engage
+1. Actively listen & engage

 A great place to start is engaging with aboriginal staff and co-workers by asking them where they are from and who the Traditional Owners of that area are.